-English is a morphophonemic language, meaning a combination of words comprised of phoneme-grapheme relationships, as well as by meaning (morphemes), It is a deep or opaque language.
-However, English is more predictable than might be assumed, although it is not as transparent as some languages: Spanish, Italian, Serbo-Croatian.
-Most English words can be explained based upon patterns (sound-symbol, syllable level, spelling conventions, morphology).
+Although it is not as transparent as some languages, such Spanish, Italian and Serbo-Croatian, given the knowledge of spelling generalizations, English is more predictable than one might assume.
+English is a morphophonemic language, meaning a combination of words comprised of phoneme-grapheme relationships, as well as by meaning (morphemes) most English words can be explained based upon patterns (sound-symbol, syllable level, spelling conventions, morphology).

-English is optimal system for a reader (Chomsky and Halle) because about 50% of all English words can be spelled with phoneme-grapheme knowledge alone.
-An additional 36% can be spelled accurately except for one speech sound.
-This means a total of 86% can be identified and spelled with only one error, through pure decoding and use of approximations.
+English can be considered an optimal system for a reader (Chomsky and Halle) because about 50% of all English words can be spelled with a direct one-to-one phoneme-grapheme correspondence.
+Additionally, another 36% can be spelled accurately with the exception of one speech sound, which is typically a vowel sound-spelling.
+This means a total of 86% can be identified and spelled with only one error, through pure decoding and use of speech to print approximations.
 An additional 10% can be read/spelled correctly if word origin, word meaning and phonology are all considered.
-The result: Fewer than 4% of English words are true oddities (Moats, 2020).
+The result: Fewer than 4% of English words are true oddities.
+(Moats, 2020)